 The majority of those surveyed by the CEO believe that the responsibility for improving the rail service lies with the Generalitat (Catalan government).

-It is unknown what Catalans would think if asked today who is responsible for improving the service, but this is one of the questions included in the CEO survey.
-A month ago, citizens pointed to the Catalan government: 55% considered the Catalan administration responsible for improving the management of the Cercanías commuter rail network, while 44% pointed to the Spanish government.
-With a much larger network, 62% of Catalans have used Cercanías at some point during the last year, while only 43% have used the Ferrocarrils de la Generalitat (FGC) network.
+It's unclear what Catalans would say if asked today who is responsible for improving the service, but this is one of the questions included in the CEO survey.
+A month ago, citizens pointed to the Generalitat (the Catalan government): 55% considered the Catalan administration responsible for improving the management of commuter trains, while 44% pointed to the Spanish government.
+With a much more extensive network, 62% of Catalans have used commuter rail at least once in the last year, compared to only 43% who have used the Ferrocarrils de la Generalitat (the national rail network).

-Regarding the evaluation of existing public transport services in Catalonia, Ferrocarrils de la Generalitat (FGC) receives the highest score (7.6), followed by the Barcelona Metro (7.4) and the AVE high-speed train (7.4), urban (6.9) and intercity (6.6) buses, and regional trains.
-If the data is cross-referenced by political party, Cercanías (commuter rail) only receives a passing grade among voters of the PP (6.2) and the PSC (5.2), precisely the two parties that have decided not to participate in the demonstrations against the rail chaos called for this Saturday.
+Regarding the evaluation of existing public transport services in Catalonia, Ferrocarrils de la Generalitat (FGC) receives the highest score (7.6), followed by the Barcelona Metro (7.4) and the AVE high-speed train (7.4), urban (6.9) and intercity (6.6) buses, regional trains (5.5), and finally, the Rodalies commuter rail network (5.5).
+When the data is cross-referenced by political party, the commuter rail network only receives a passing grade among voters of the People's Party (PP) (6.2) and the Catalan Socialist Party (PSC) (5.2), precisely the two parties that have decided not to participate in the demonstrations against the rail chaos called for this Saturday.

 The Illa government is heading into its second year and receives an average rating of 5.1 from Catalans, according to the CEO survey.
 This is a slight increase compared to its rating a year ago.
 Citizens continue to rate their local councils higher, with an average score of 5.3, ahead of the Spanish government and the European Commission, which are tied at 4.4.
 As expected, PSC voters give the Catalan government the highest rating (6.5), followed by those of Comuns (6), ERC (5.8), Junts (5.3), and PP (5.1).
 The Catalan government receives failing grades among voters of the CUP (4.2), Vox (3.4), and Aliança Catalana (3.3).